NixOS/nix-pills/pills/14-override-design-pattern.md

 The difference is obvious, as well as the advantages of this approach.

-Note: that `.override` is not a \"method\" in the OO sense as you may think.
+Note: that `.override` is not a "method" in the OO sense as you may think.
 Nix is a functional language.
 The`.override` is simply an attribute of a set.

 ## The override implementation

 Recall that the graphviz attribute in the repository is the derivation returned by the function imported from `graphviz.nix`.
-We would like to add a further attribute named \"`override`\" to the returned set.
+We would like to add a further attribute named "`override`" to the returned set.

-Let's start by first creating a function \"`makeOverridable`\".
+Let's start by first creating a function "`makeOverridable`".
 This function will take two arguments: a function (that must return a set) and the set of original arguments to be passed to the function.

 We will put this function in a `lib.nix`: